nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Filter Data

-Filter the datasets so that they contain the homolog list, the first species dataset, and the second species datastest are reflective of one another.
+Filter the datasets so that they relflect the genes present on the gene list.

 ```Python
 def gene_list_dataset_1_filter(species, gene_list, species_filter, filter_gene):